 Gargoyles' partially living form grants them immunity to poison, as well as resistance to electricity, and protection from some effects of necromancy.
 Their natural armour makes them strong melee fighters, and they are naturally skilled with blunt weapons and in unarmed combat.
 They can also be exceptional earth-based conjurers.

-- Natural AC: Gargoyles receive a large innate boost to AC relative to your XL.
+- Natural AC: Gargoyles receive a large innate boost to AC relative to XL.
 Gargoyles get +2 AC at XL 1, and this rises every few levels (see chart below).

 - Increased GDR: A Gargoyle's GDR is calculated as though the base AC of the body armour they are wearing is 5 greater (see chart below).